HiranmayeeSreePokala/Loan_Status_Prediction_MLproject/README.md

 ## Test Dataset

-Load the test data (name it as test_data).
+Load the test data "Loan_data.csv".
 You can load the data using the below command.

 ```bash
 loan_dataset = pd.read_csv('train_u6lujuX_CVtuZ9i (1).csv')